THE NATIONAL REGISTRY TEST PREP GUIDE

 - Take your time!
-As the old EMS adage goes "When on scene, walk.
+As the old EMS adage goes, "When you feel like walking fast, walk slow.
 When you feel the urge to run, walk slower."
 Getting carried away will stress you out and ultimately cause you to fail.
-There is no previous question, there is no next question, there is only the present question.
+There is no previous question, and there is no next question.
+There is only the present question.

 - Identify the oddballs.
 More often than not, there will be two ridiculous answers and two plausible answers.
 Identifying the ridiculous will increase your chances by 100%!

 - Write things down.
-Pearson VUE is required to give you a dry erase board and a marker.
-Use it to sketch ideas, write down concepts, and do math.
+Pearson VUE is required to give you a dry-erase board and a marker.
+Use it to sketch ideas, write down concepts, and do the math.
 Sometimes seeing your thoughts can help.